marinp1/mooc-cybersec-project/README.md

 Cyber Security Base Project 1, duplicated from the template.

 # Issues
-Five of ten issues replcated from https://www.owasp.org/index.php/Top_10_2013-Top_10.
+Five of ten issues replicated from https://www.owasp.org/index.php/Top_10_2013-Top_10.

 ## #1 Sensitive Data Exposure
 Usernames, addresses and passwords are all kept in plaintext.
 A breach would endanger